eerimoq/moblin/README.rst

 - Big F on screen when disconnected.

 - App running in background?
 What is possible?

-- Reconnect immediately when connected to a network.
+Video can not run in background.
+Audio can most likely.

 - Audio only when bad connection.

 - Notifications.
 Both visually and with sound.
-Sound most improtant probably.
+Sound most important probably.

 - Emoji chat.